blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 ls
 ```

-This command prints all the visible files and folders in our working directory.
+The `ls` command prints all the visible files and folders in our working directory.

 ```shell
 ls -l